 - Unplug your unit from the wall for at least 15 seconds and plug it back in.

 - Next, hold the reset button down for three seconds and release.
 If the unit doesn’t kick on, repeat this step.

 - If this still doesn’t work, locate your circuit breaker panel and try flipping the one connected to the AC unit.
 Chances are, by this point, your unit will have kicked on.

 If your unit doesn’t have a reset button:

 - Some units do not have a reset button, so you’ll have to reset the system manually.
 First, find the power shut off near your outdoor compressor unit and flip it from on to off.

 - Next, you’ll need to find the 240-volt circuit.
 This is located in the main electrical panel inside your home.
 Switch this circuit to off.

 - Just to ensure all power is removed from your unit, unplug it from the power supply board.

 - In order for the charge to dissipate out of the unit, you need to leave it unplugged and switched off for at least 20 – 30 minutes.

 - After waiting, make sure your unit is set to “cool” and plug the unit back into the power supply.
 Switch the 240-volt circuit back on and do the same to the power shut off near the compressor outside.
-It’s important to follow this order, as you are just working backwards from how you turned it off the first time.
+It’s important to follow this order, as you are just working backward from how you turned it off the first time.